HASTINGS

 CLUB KIT

 The clubs racing colours are red with a yellow band.
-We also have club t-shirts and polo shirts with our logo embroidered on.
+We also have club t-shirts and hoodies with our logo embroidered on.

-Club kit can be ordered from the club Treasurer Alan Bates.
+Club kit can be ordered from the club Captain Alan Bates.